 The Board has a standing Audit Committee.
 The Board has affirmatively determined that each director who serves on the Audit Committee is independent, as the term is defined by applicable Securities and Exchange Commission ("SEC") rules.
-During the year ended December 31, 2016, the Audit Committee consisted of Edgar Rios, committee chair since May 2015, and Behnam Movaseghi, who joined the committee in November 2011.
+During the year ended December 31, 2015, the Audit Committee consisted of Peter Castle, who has served as the committee chair until the NetWolves acquisition in May 2015 and was then replaced by Edgar Rios, and Behnam Movaseghi, who joined the committee in November 2011.
 The members of the Audit Committee have substantial experience in assessing the performance of companies, gained as members of the Company's Board of Directors and Audit Committee, as well as by serving in various capacities in other companies or governmental agencies.
 As a result, they each have an understanding of financial statements.
 The Board believes that Behnam Movaseghi fulfills the role of the financial expert on this committee.

-The Audit Committee regularly meets with our independent registered public accounting firm without the presence of management.
+The Audit Committee regularly meets with our independent registered public accounting firm outside the presence of management.